zachmccabe/zachmccabe.github.io/_notes/timezones.md

 - Let's pick an extra option for our call on \[date, time\]. \[Preferred VOIP app\] is glitchy in \[location\] because of censorship.
 Any ideas for a fallback plan?

 You might end up needing to coordinate a call with someone who isn't good at this part.
-Talking through your plan in advance is even more important with these folks.
+Maybe they haven't had much practice yet.
+Maybe they're too busy to contribute to the planning process.
+Whatever.
+With these folks, talking through your plan in advance is even more important.
 It's best to visualize a few likely scenarios by yourself, and then share your plan.
-I try to do this in a way that doesn't require much effort on their end but still gives them a clear picture of any likely challenges.
+I try to do this in a way that doesn't require much effort from my contact but still gives them a clear picture of any likely challenges.
 Maybe something like:

 - In addition to our usual WhatsApp chat, you can reach me at \[travel @ email\].
 The timezone in \[location\] is \[N hours behind\].
 Can I call you on \[date\] at \[time\] your time?
 - In my experience, the signal between \[location A\] and \[location B\] isn't reliable.
 I will text you from \[local number\] at \[time\] to check in beforehand.
 Just in case the bandwidth for a call doesn't hold up, let's try when I get to \[location C\] on \[date\].
 Will that work for you?